AhmetCanArslan/kde-connect-script/sendClipboardtoDevice/README.md

 # 📤 Send Clipboard to Device Script

-`send_clipboard.sh` is a Bash script that sends files or screenshots from your clipboard to connected devices via KDE Connect.
-It intelligently handles both file paths and raw image data in the clipboard.
+`send_clipboard.sh` is a Bash script that sends files, folders, or screenshots from your clipboard to connected devices via KDE Connect.
+It intelligently handles file paths, folders (by compressing them), and raw image data in the clipboard.

 ## Features

 - Send files copied to clipboard directly to your paired device
 - Automatically detects and sends the latest screenshot when clipboard contains raw PNG data
 - Works with any KDE Connect paired device (uses first available device)
-- Allows sending multiple files from the clipboard.
+- Allows sending multiple files from the clipboard
+- **NEW:** Sends folders by compressing them into a zip archive before transfer

 ## Requirements

 - [KDE Connect](https://kdeconnect.kde.org/) with at least one paired device
 - `xclip` for clipboard access
 - Screenshots directory at `~/Pictures/Screenshots` (for image fallback)
+- `zip` for compressing folders

 ## Installation